Diabetic Ketoacidosis Calculator

 Is diabetic ketoacidosis a metabolic acidosis?

 Yes, diabetic ketoacidosis is an example of metabolic acidosis.
-Other examples of metabolic acidosis include lactic acidosis, aspirin or salicylates poisoning, methanol poisoning, and hyperchloremic acidosis as a complication of severe diarrhea.
+Other examples of metabolic acidosis include lactic acidosis, aspirin or salicylate poisoning, methanol poisoning, and hyperchloremic acidosis as a complication of severe diarrhea.

 How do I determine if a patient has ketoacidosis?